SANAS: Services, Processes, and BenefitsSeptember 4, 2019 2021-09-08 7:47

 The SANAS Knowledge Transfer Services (KTS) has been providing training services for over 13 years.

-Course facilitators, who are also qualified assessors, will share the first-hand experience on accreditation activities and best practices during the presentation of courses.
+Course facilitators, who are also qualified assessors, will share their first-hand experience on accreditation activities and best practices during the presentation of courses.

 Besides, SANAS has experts and accreditation field managers who are capable of providing courses in all current accreditation and emerging fields.

 Countries such as Egypt, Zimbabwe, Mozambique, Botswana, Uganda, Swaziland, Kenya, Tanzania, Seychelles, and Mauritius have benefited from SANAS services including:

 - Scheduled courses at SANAS premises

 - Provincial-regional courses

 SANAS ensures that all course attendees will gain knowledge and skills that could add value to their accreditation and business sustainability.

 The course design and delivery approach are focused on:

 - Attaining impact in knowledge transfer and skills development as per organizational objectives;